 The Negotiated Strategy can include the following:

-A Negotiated Strategy is deemed to be implemented once the student has signed the strategy document and all relevant supporting documentation has been submitted to SSC Student Connect Officer.
-A Negotiated Strategy will be recorded on the student’s record by the Manager Student Central or a Student Connect Officer.
+A Negotiated Strategy is deemed to be implemented once the student has signed the strategy document and all relevant supporting documentation has been submitted to Student Success Officer.
+A Negotiated Strategy will be recorded on the student’s record by the Manager Student Hub or a Student Success Officer.